peidevs/OpenDataBookClub/_posts/2017-01-04-year-in-review.md

 ### Recap

 A busy year, for sure!
+This recap does not cover various evangelical efforts in the form of informal meetings/lunches, planning, and so on to try and explain the _Open Data_ concept to various people & agencies across PEI.

 Many thanks to the ODBC members for their support, whether it is via attending meetups/hackathons, contributing to GitHub or Slack, or even RTs on social media.
 You have made a difference.

 The schedule for early 2017 is unclear, with a major exception: PEI Devs and ODBC are planning another hackathon for Open Data Day on March 4, 2017.
 Save the date!